alanzplus/CodeBox/README.md

 Code Box
 --
-This repo servers as a collection of implemetions for common utilities, data structures and algorithms
+Collections of my implementations for Common Utilities, Data Structures and Algorithms (in different languages)

+## Languages
+* Java
+* Racket

-## Java Based Implementation
+## Java

 ### FastLFU
 A constant time LFU implmentation based on paper [An O(1) algorithm for implementing the LFU cache eviction scheme](http://dhruvbird.com/lfu.pdf).